Skip to Content

 Travelling with kids

 Travelling with children can be challenging—but flying from Ireland West Airport makes it a lot easier.
-The terminal is compact and efficient: many families report going from car park to boarding gate in a remarkably short time, meaning fewer meltdowns and less tired little ones!.
+The terminal is compact and efficient: many families report going from car park to boarding gate in a remarkably short time.
+This means fewer meltdowns and less tired little ones!.

-For families, there are practical perks: a dedicated kids’ play area gives children a space to burn off energy before flying.
-Accessible parking is just steps from the entrance, and the cafés and restaurants are located close to the departure gates, so grabbing a snack while keeping an eye on the crew is no hassle.
-All of this means less stress for parents, and more space to head off on that holiday excited rather than exhausted.
+For families, there are practical perks at the airport.
+A dedicated kids’ play area lets children burn off energy before flying.
+Accessible parking sits just steps from the entrance.
+Cafés and restaurants are close to the departure gates.
+You can grab a snack while keeping an eye on your crew.
+All of this reduces stress for parents.
+It leaves more energy to start the holiday excited, not exhausted.

 Frequently asked questions

-Below are some of the most commonly asked questions by passengers using the airport.
+Here are some of the questions passengers ask most often when using the airport.

 Preparing for your trip